-This trio of winding slides (Jib Jammer, Stern Burner or Rudder Buster) take you gently down three stories and into a waterfall finale.
+This trio of winding slides (Jib Jammer, Stern Burner or Rudder Buster) takes you gently down three stories and into a waterfall finale.

 At most water parks, the wave pool is just something to splash in to cool off.
 At Typhoon Lagoon, it's a whole thrilling experience in itself.
 During regular hours, the waves are moderate.
 Listen for the loud siren indicating a wave is beginning.
 After hours, the waves are actually surfable (more on that below).

 While not quite as spacious as Blizzard Beach's kids' area, Typhoon Lagoon still offers an awesome designated area for tadpoles to splash around.

-Little ones under four feet tall are welcome to this water wonderland that includes:
+Little ones under 4 feet tall are welcome to this water wonderland that includes:

-Separate from the kids' zone are Bay Slides, located conveniently near the wave pool and perfect for your tadpoles to hop on in between sunbathing or wave pool fun.
-Kiddos under five feet can enjoy these "beginner water slides," miniature versions of the thrilling Storm Slides.
+Separate from the kids' zone are Bay Slides, located conveniently near the wave pool and perfect for your tadpoles to hop on between sunbathing or wave pool fun.
+Kiddos under 5 feet can enjoy these "beginner water slides," miniature versions of the thrilling Storm Slides.

-Leaning Palms has the largest selection of food at Typhoon Lagoon, from classics like pizza, chicken fingers and hot dogs, to unique meals such as the plantain burger and chicken rice bowl.
+Leaning Palms has the largest selection of food at Typhoon Lagoon, from classics such as pizza, chicken fingers and hot dogs, to unique meals such as the plantain burger and chicken rice bowl.

-This little island-bar getaway will give you serious Margaritaville vibes as you order up a Sunshine Margarita, Banana Cabana or Blueberry Lemonade amongst a wide selection of beer and wine.
+This little island-bar getaway will give you serious Margaritaville vibes as you order up a Sunshine Margarita, Banana Cabana or Blueberry Lemonade alongside a wide selection of beer and wine.

-Located between Humunga Kowabunga slides and Crush 'n' Gusher, Typhoon Tilly's is the go-to spot if you're in the mood for seafood, with the perfect storm of fish and shrimp options, as well as a great beer and wine list.
+Located between Humunga Kowabunga slides and Crush 'n' Gusher, Typhoon Tilly's is a seafood lover's paradise, with the perfect storm of fish and shrimp options, as well as a great beer and wine list.
 The Shrimp Po Boy is Leap's fave!
 Keep in mind that this quick-service restaurant typically closes at 3 p.m., so be sure to plan accordingly.

-While we've never found private seating to be needed at Typhoon Lagoon, this is a great option if you're planning on spending a full day at the park with a larger group or for a special occasion.
+We recommend private seating if you're planning on spending a full day at the park with a larger group or for a special occasion.
 Otherwise, the regular beach chairs give you plenty of space for you and your family’s stuff.
-If you're interested in renting out private seating, both of the private seating options below can be reserved by calling (407) 939-7529 or asking guest services upon arrival for same-day availability.
+If you're interested in renting out private seating, both of the private seating options below can be reserved by calling (407) 939-7529 or visiting Singapore Sal's upon arrival for same-day availability.

-Each reserved patio area accommodates up to six guests with tons of luxuries included.
+Each reserved shaded area accommodates up to six guests and comes with a few tubular bonuses.
 You'll be comfortable as can be with cushioned seating, towels, refillable drink mugs and a cooler filled with ice and bottled water.
-We think it's a great perk that these patios include a locker to keep all of your goodies safe.
-Attendants are on hand to take your food orders so you don't ever have to leave the sun (or shade, whatever you're into!)
-Prices range from $200 to $400 for a full day, depending on the season.
+The package also includes a locker for your valuables.
+Attendants are on hand to take your food orders so you don't ever have to stop relaxin'.
+Prices fluctuate depending on the season.

 Getaway Glen Umbrellas

-Accommodating up to four guests, two reserved loungers, two beach chairs, a table, beach umbrellas and towels offer the perfect set-up for a day of relaxation.
-Getaway Glen Umbrellas range from $40 to $60 depending on seasonal demand.
+Two reserved loungers, two beach chairs, a table, beach umbrellas and towels offer the perfect setup for a day of relaxation for up to four guests.

 Private Surf Session

-Experienced surfers can take part in a 3-hour session (100 waves broken into sets of 25) for a one-of-a-kind experience shredding in a wave pool like no other.
+Experienced surfers can take part in a three-hour session (100 waves broken into sets of 25) for a one-of-a-kind experience shredding in a wave pool like no other.
 You're free to choose the direction and breaks for an epic paddle-out and tubular ride-in as you enjoy Typhoon Lagoon's gnarliest waves.
 Want to know more?
 Check out our guest blog on what it's like to surf Typhoon Lagoon.
 Bookings are available online or by calling 407-WDW-PLAY.

 Are you a novice when it comes to hittin' the waves?
 Find your footing with surf lessons on select days prior to park opening (times may vary by season).
 Whether you're brand new or just looking for tips to improve your skill, Disney's pros will help you through a combination of on-land instruction and in-pool guidance.
-At $190, surf lessons include digital photography and a light continental breakfast.
+Surf lessons include digital photography and a light continental breakfast.